 Probably the most inexpensive flooring materials of all.
 Its material can keep up with other expensive ones in the market.
 It can be fabricated to look like hardwood or stone.
 However, it is not the most durable.
 Though some manufacturers can promise resistance to stains and scratches, the layers between planks are susceptible to water damage.
 If you have an extra budget for water-resistant laminate, it is possible.
 On the bright side, it’s still a good alternative if you want to mimic hardwood finishing or any other wood-look patterns.

 An eco-friendly choice, this type of material is made from a mix of natural biodegradable ingredients like linseed oil, wood dust, and limestone.
 It doesn’t contain harmful volatile organic compounds that may cause health issues.
 Just like Laminate floors, Linoleum can impersonate the looks of real tile and hardwood.
-Not to mention other colorful designs and patterns available for your preference.
+Not to mention other colorful Kitchen Design San Antonio and patterns available for your preference.
 The downside is it is not as durable as laminate and vinyl floorings.
 They can be damaged with moisture and can simply fade from sunlight exposure.
 On the upside, it delivers comfort for its cushioned impression, unlike laminates and hardwood that has rigid feels to the feet.